avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 2. At commit time, the system checks for conflicts
 3. If a conflict is detected, the transaction is aborted

-### Conflict Resolution
+### Conflict Detection

 Conflicts are detected when two transactions attempt to modify the same row:

-- **First-Committer-Wins** - If two transactions modify the same row, the first to commit succeeds, and the second receives an error
+- **Primary Key Conflicts** - Occur when two transactions try to insert rows with the same primary key
+- **Unique Constraint Conflicts** - Occur when an insert or update violates a unique constraint

+## Implementation Details

+The transaction isolation in Stoolap is implemented in the following key components:

-- **Aborted Transactions** - If a conflict is detected, the transaction is automatically aborted and must be retried
+- `engine.go` - Contains the transaction creation and management logic

-## Performance Considerations

-Stoolap's MVCC implementation includes several optimizations:

-- **In-memory Version Storage** - Row versions are stored in memory for fast access
-- **Efficient Version Cleaning** - Old versions are cleaned up when no longer needed
-- **Column-based Storage** - Data is stored in columnar format for efficient version management
+- `registry.go` - Manages transaction metadata and visibility rules
+- `transaction.go` - Implements the transaction interface
+- `version_store.go` - Manages versioned data

 ## Best Practices

-- Use the appropriate isolation level for your use case:
-  - **ReadCommitted** for higher concurrency with acceptable consistency
-  - **SnapshotIsolation** for stronger consistency with potentially lower concurrency
-- Keep transactions short to minimize conflicts
+- Transactions should be kept short to minimize conflicts
-- Handle transaction aborts with appropriate retry logic
-- Consider using explicit transactions for related operations that need to be atomic
+- Use explicit transactions for operations that need to be atomic

-## Limitations

-- Long-running transactions can cause version storage to grow, impacting performance
-- Extremely high concurrency on the same rows may lead to frequent conflicts, requiring retry logic
+- Consider your specific application's needs when deciding between ReadCommitted and SnapshotIsolation:
+  - **ReadCommitted** is good for most OLTP workloads, offering better concurrency
+  - **SnapshotIsolation** is useful for analytical queries that need a consistent point-in-time view

-## Practical Examples
+## Examples

-### Example 1: Basic Transaction with ReadCommitted
+### Basic Transaction

 ```sql
 BEGIN;